 We get it.
-You’re avoiding getting a fully-fledged fleet management solution because you want to save on costs.
+You’re avoiding getting a fully-fledged vehicle management solution because you want to save on costs.
 And after all, a GPS tracker is all you [think you] need for your small to medium-sized business.

 Well, that’s great and it may serve you well.
 But only up to a point.
 If you’re a fleet manager or business owner managing a small fleet (yes, a fleet owner), by using a GPS tracker you’re not only losing efficiency, you risk also actually losing money instead of saving.